htso/Pedestrian_in_few_shots/README.md

 ![TrainFig](plots/trainbatch-20-09-2019-20:09:05-grid-6000.png)

 ## Acknowledgements
-Special thanks to https://github.com/conormdurkan for his implementation of the Neural Statistician paper from which this repo draws heavily.
+Special thanks to https://github.com/conormdurkan for his implementation[3] of the Neural Statistician paper from which this repo draws heavily.

 ## References